Jami Mullikin • January 2, 2025

 At wonder, we’ve been implementing CRM solutions for lead tracking for almost 20 years.
 Here’s our step-by-step guide to defining MQLs, ensuring sales buy-in, and optimizing the lead qualification process to improve alignment and outcomes.

-1. Establish Service Level Agreements (SLAs) Between Sales and Marketing LEadership
+1. Establish Service Level Agreements (SLAs) Between Sales and Marketing Leadership

 To align marketing and sales, start by establishing Service Level Agreements (SLAs) that outline expectations for both teams.
 These don’t have to be formula, binding agreements but do make sure there’s a shared understanding of lead qualification and handoff responsibilities, including: